This post may include affiliate links; see our disclosure policy.

 Use fresh or frozen peaches

-• Fresh peaches: Peach season is such a short window in the summer.
-But when it’s here: peaches are king!
-The sweet flavor of a ripe peach is like none other.
+• Fresh peaches: Peach season is such a short window in the summer, but the sweet flavor of a ripe peach is like none other.
 We highly recommend using fresh peaches for the best flavor.
 You can also freeze fresh peaches and use them later in this recipe.

-• Frozen peaches: But, we get it!
-Fresh ripe peaches aren’t always available.
+• Frozen peaches: Fresh ripe peaches aren’t always available, so you can use frozen in a pinch.
 The conversion ratio?
 3 large peaches = 1 pound frozen peaches.
 Make sure to thaw the peaches fully before using: it’s easy to run them under warm water to thaw.
 Another plus?
 You don’t have to peel them.

 Peach puree